Mocius: Life

 During a persecution against Christians under the emperor Diocletian (284-305), St Mocius exhorted the pagans who had assembled for the pagan festival of Dionysus (Bacchus), to abandon the customs which accompanied this celebration.
 He urged them to repent, be converted to Christianity, and be baptized.
 At the temple of Dionysus, he destroyed a statue of the god.

 Mocius was brought to trial before the governor of Laodicea and subjected to torture.
 After this he was put into a red-hot oven, where he remained unharmed, but the flames coming out of the oven scorched the governor.
 Then he was given to wild beasts to be eaten, but they did not touch him.
 The lions lay down at his feet.
 The people, seeing such miracles, urged that the saint be set free.
 The governor ordered the saint to be sent to the city of Perinthus, and from there to Byzantium, where St Mocius was beheaded.

-His feast day is May 11.
+His feast day is May 11 in both the Catholic and Orthodox Church.